DDMS-ERE-Stanford/Transfer_Learning_on_Multi_Fidelity_Data/README.md

 <img src="https://github.com/DDMS-ERE-Stanford/Transfer_Learning_on_Multi_Fidelity_Data/blob/4272638e0e038898f4ed3239abf0a002b359a5aa/images/img_method_v9.png" width='1200'>

-- Phase1: Train CNN layers LFS data
+- Phase1: Train CNN layers LFS
   - State1.1: Initialize encoder-decoder model (M)
   - State1.2: The last layer of the M is replaced with a temporary layer.
 This modified model (M1) has outputs which match the dimensions of LFS.
 M1 is trained on LFS
 - Phase2: Train original last layer using HFS